Mishieck/Mishieck.github.io/README.md

 ## About

-I am mainly a software engineer and graphics designer.
-I also do database development.
-In the JavaScript community I am an open source contributor.
+I'm a software developer, graphics designer and open source contributor (JavaScript and TypeScript).

 ## Contact